Course Projects

 Ideas

-Digital stories created by and for a computer environment can include non-linear navigation, direct access to data, stored data in databases, variables, conditionals, search, interface design, random and parallel processes, hyperlinks, and other forms of user interaction or “agency.”
+Digital stories created for a computer environment can include non-linear navigation, direct access to data, variables, conditionals, interface design, random and parallel processes, hyperlinks, timed events, sound, image, video, and other forms of user interaction or agency.
+Unlike a traditional printed story, a hypermedia narrative can respond to the choices, actions, and attention of the reader/user.

 The final project is to be a digital story that incorporates at least two of the modules covered in this class: diagrammatic, visual, cinematic, hyperlinked/interactive, game-like storytelling.
 The work may be a significant reworking of a previous project or a new idea and direction.